 Title IX Coordinator.
-The person designated to coordinate the University’s efforts to implement and monitor compliance with the University’s Sexual Misconduct policies, including USU Policy 339: Sexual Misconduct in an Employment or Education Program or Activity; USU Policy 339A: Sexual Misconduct outside an Employment or Education Program or Activity; USU Policy 339B: Sexual Misconduct in a Study Abroad Program and with federal Title IX law and regulations more generally.
-As set forth in USU Policy 339, the Title IX Coordinator is responsible for ensuring the University’s prompt response to Incident Reports of alleged Sexual Misconduct, coordinating effective implementation of Supportive Measures, and informing Claimants of their option to file a Formal Complaint, and informing the parties of their rights and obligations under the Grievance Process.
+The person designated to coordinate the University’s efforts to implement and monitor compliance with the University’s Sexual Misconduct policies, including the Sexual Misconduct Policy; USU Policy 339A: Sexual Misconduct outside an Employment or Education Program or Activity; USU Policy 339B: Sexual Misconduct in a Study Abroad Program and with federal Title IX law and regulations more generally.
+As set forth in the Sexual Misconduct Policy, the Title IX Coordinator is responsible for ensuring the University’s prompt response to Incident Reports of alleged Sexual Misconduct, coordinating effective implementation of Supportive Measures, informing Claimants of their option to file a Formal Complaint, and informing the parties of their rights and obligations under the Grievance Process.
 The Title IX Coordinator works within the Office of Equity.

 Notice of Non-Discrimination

 In its programs and activities, including in admissions and employment, Utah State University does not discriminate or tolerate discrimination, including harassment, based on race, color, religion, sex, national origin, age, genetic information, sexual orientation, gender identity or expression, disability, status as a protected veteran, or any other status protected by University policy, Title IX, or any other federal, state, or local law.